64Facets’ Definitive Dictionary of Diamonds

 Facet - the flat surfaces on a cut diamond.
 Every side of a diamond is a facet.
 The brilliant cut has exactly 58 facets.

 Fluorescence - the generally blue glow emitted by some diamonds when under ultraviolet light.
-For high-quality stones, a high degree of fluorescence tends to lower the value of the diamond, whilst increasing it for lower quality stones.
+A high degree of fluorescence tends to lower the value of the diamond for higher-quality stones, whilst increasing it for lower-quality stones.

 Girdle - the widest part of the stone.
-The girdle also divides the crown from the pavillion.
+The girdle also divides the crown from the pavilion.

 Lab-grown diamonds - diamonds that have the exact physical properties and make-up as a natural diamond, but have been created in a lab that mimics the conditions underneath the mantle of the earth.

-Old Mine cut - a type of cut popular in the Victorian and Georgian periods characterized by its faceted culet and square shape.
-A 64Facet special favorite for its delicate and unique facet arrangement.
+Old Mine cut - a type of cut popular in the Victorian and Georgian periods, characterized by its faceted culet and square shape.
+A 64Facet favorite for its delicate and unique facet arrangement.

 Pave - a type of diamond setting that involves placing several small diamonds in a close-knit pattern where the surface of the metal is not visible.

 Pavilion - the part of the diamond below the girdle to the culet.
-The pavillion is key to the extent to which a diamond sparkles and reflects light.
+The pavilion is key to the extent to which a diamond sparkles and reflects light.

 Shape - the form of a diamond (different to the cut of a diamond, which focuses on the depth and reflective properties of a diamond).
 Popular shapes include round, cushion, princess, and pear shapes.